 Here are some things you shouldn’t do when cleaning infotainment systems in cars, especially if they’re touchscreens.

-When cleaning infotainment systems, avoid doing these:
+When cleaning infotainment systems, avoid these mistakes:

 - Vacuum it directly with a hose: if you touch the screen with a hose, there’s a big chance that you’ll scratch it.

 - Use quick wipes: quick wipes may do good at cleaning, but they’ll always leave too many streaks behind.
 I tried this several times, and I always had to do one more pass with a glass cleaner.

 - Cleaning with car cleaner gels: car cleaner gels are suitable for marketing, and they can even help you when cleaning some nooks and crannies, but not when it comes to cleaning the screens in your car.
 They mess up everything, leaving the infotainment system oily.